-Your practitioner may use one or more of the following massage techniques during a sports massage.
+Our massage therapists may use one or more of the following massage techniques during a sports massage.
 Each one is designed to accomplish a different goal – some massage strokes warm up muscles, while others stimulate nerves or stretch muscles.

 This warm-up stroke is used at the beginning and ending of a sports massage Honolulu to relax the client’s muscles.
 The practitioner’s fingers and hands are spread apart to apply firm pressure to increase circulation and warm up muscles for the more intense massage strokes to follow.